 Approach your Local to ask questions if you are unsure about what to expect.

 Co-operate with the investigation and provide as much relevant information as you can.
-If you receive a disciplinary measure as a result of a finding of harassment, then you can approach your Local for appropriate representation.
+If you receive a disciplinary measure as a result of a finding of workplace harassment/violence, then you can approach your Local for appropriate representation.
 The Union can provide you with representation if it believes that the disciplinary measure is excessive or unreasonable in the circumstances.

 3. Why do I not receive full representation as the Respondent?